-1.5.4.2 Worksite Monitoring, Oversight
+1.5.5 Worksite Monitoring, Oversight

-The Boards will provide ongoing worksite monitoring to ensure the participant is successful at the job and address any issues.
-The Boards will be responsible for keeping the VR staff informed about participant progress and/or issues on a consistent basis, while collaborating with the VR staff to resolve worksite issues or make needed changes.
-The Boards will be responsible for conducting at least one monitoring visit for each SEAL participant.
+Boards will provide ongoing worksite monitoring to ensure the VR participant is successful at the job and address any issues.
+Boards will be responsible for consistently informing VR staff about VR participant progress and/or issues, while collaborating with the VR staff to resolve worksite issues or make needed changes.
+Boards will be responsible for conducting at least one monitoring visit for each VR participant.
 If appropriate, monitoring visits may be conducted electronically.

-Monitoring is defined as observing the SEAL participant at the worksite placement, while working.
-The worksite monitoring visit must be documented on the Worksite Monitoring form, and include observations and documentation of interaction with student, employer, and/or work experience trainer.
-Boards may not bill for the monitoring deliverable if the visit was not conducted during a time period that the participant received wages.
+Monitoring is defined as observing the VR participant work at the placement site.
+The monitoring visit must be documented on the SEAL – 5: Worksite Monitoring Form and include observations and documentation of interaction with the student, employer, and/or work experience trainer.
+Boards cannot bill for the monitoring deliverable if the visit was not conducted during a time that the VR participant received wages.
 Wage documentation must indicate that the student was present at the worksite during the monitoring visit.

-Boards must coordinate with the VR participant's VR counselor to ensure that all verbal and written communications between the Board and the VR participant are conducted in the VR participant's preferred language.
-If the participant needs additional individualized supports, the VR staff will provide case management services to arrange, provide, and/or purchase those supports.
-As Boards become aware of the need for these supports, they must timely consult with the VR counselor.
-The VR counselor will determine if the supports are appropriate for purchase with VR funds.

-VR counselors can purchase the following support goods or services for both eligible and potentially eligible students who are SEAL participants:

-American Sign Language interpreters or language translation services;

-Screen reader or screen magnification software;

-Other assistive devices and equipment needed as an auxiliary aid for a student to access or participate in SEAL; and

-Work Experience trainers to provide on-site one-on-one or group training to ensure that the participants receive needed training and meet the employer's expectations.

-VR counselors must have sufficient notice to arrange for and purchase needed support goods or services.

-If a potentially eligible student participating in SEAL needs additional services and supports (such as transportation assistance or equipment), the student must apply for VR services and be determined eligible by the VR counselor for VR to purchase these services.
+When a student’s first placement ends and they are re-placed, a second monitoring must be conducted at the new place of business.

-1.5.4.3 Work Experience Training and Interpreter Services
+1.5.6 Work Experience Training and Interpreter Services

-VR staff may arrange and purchase work experience trainers as needed for VR participants in SEAL.
-Work Experience training services are provided by a Work Experience trainer when a VR participant needs more training and support than is occurring at the Work Experience site.
+VR counselors can arrange and purchase support goods or services for VR participants, including the purchase of work experience training services.
+These services are provided by an approved work experience trainer when a VR participant needs more training and support than is occurring at the worksite.

-Training provided by the Work Experience trainer can include:
+work experience training may include:

 teaching skills;